Gluten Free Irish Soda Bread

 First step is to make your own substitution buttermilk if you can't use store bought due to allergies like me.
 Make that first because it needs to sit about 10 minutes.
-I cup milk (preferably whole milk, I only had 2%) and one tablespoon lemon juice mixed together.
+1 cup milk (preferably whole milk, I only had 2%) and one tablespoon lemon juice mixed together.
 Shake well, set aside. (see video) UPDATE: This year I used 1/2 cup 2% milk and 1/2 cup heavy cream.

 Gather your ingredients and set up your pie plate.
 Spray the parchment paper with a little bit of olive oil.
 My youngest niece made this pretty design out of parchment paper.
 I can't do it.
 She refused to demonstrate on film because her nails didn't look good.
 Gotta love 19.
 By the way, her nails looked gorgeous. (see video)

 Add gluten free brown rice flour to sifter.
 Add gluten free measure for measure flour.
 Next sprinkle in salt and baking soda.
 Sift into bowl. (see video)

 Add garlic and sugar to sifted mixture.
 Mix well.
 If you don't want to add the garlic, substitute with 1/2 teaspoon of pure vanilla added to the buttermilk. (see video)

 Cut cold butter into slabs and add to flour mixture.
 Cut into flour then crumble together well with fingertips.
 Form a well in the flour then shake the buttermilk mixture and pour a little bit into the flour. (see video)

 The casualties of cooking.
 Read my story to see why my finger is wrapped.

 Mix flour and liquid together a little at a time.
-Pour in more liquid and mix until mixture becomes soft.
+Pour in several more small amounts of liquid and mix until mixture becomes soft.